Listen More, Talk Less

 Over time, I learned to start practicing active listening.
 I let people talk the whole way through their points without interrupting.
 Giving people the time to share and communicate is truly a gift–one that is appreciated by the person speaking.
 This is a very effective way to build relationships and to show you care about what the other person has to say.

-I’ve learned to paraphrased other’s words to ensure I understand.
-Asking thoughtful questions was a much more effective way to communicate than jumping to conclusions–often solutions that were not thoroughly considered.
+I’ve learned to paraphrase other’s words to ensure I understand.
+Asking thoughtful questions is a much more effective way to communicate than jumping to conclusions–often solutions that were not thoroughly considered.

 Once I began to practice listening more, I gave ownership of the conversation and responses to my content from the audience.
 They talked and shared ideas and learned much more about concepts through thinking and talking it through with partners than hearing a long diatribe from me.